learningequality/kolibri-docs/docs/learn.rst

 If the exam is listed as *Not started*, follow these steps.

 #.
 Click on the exam when you are ready to start taking it.
 #.
-You can go on answering the questions in the order you prefer: move through questions with **Previous** and **Next question** buttons, or click on the question number in the column on the left side.
+You can go on answering the questions in the order you prefer: move through questions with :guilabel:`PREVIOUS` and :guilabel:`NEXT QUESTION` buttons, or click on the question number in the column on the left side.

 	.. figure:: img/exam-detail.png
 		:alt: